-- Establish a B7 use, a maximum height of 17m, and a site specific FSR control. - Include a local provision which: - Allows boarding house for student accommodation as additional permitted use. - Requires a minimum of 980sqm (FSR 0.75:1) to be delivered as non-residential uses. - Allows an additional FSR of 1.25:1 for a boarding house to be used as student and/ or key worker housing.
+- Establish a base FSR of 0.76:1 and a maximum height of 17m. - Include a local provision which: - Allows residential flat buildings and boarding houses as additional permitted uses. - Requires a minimum of 989sqm (FSR 0.76:1) to be delivered as non-residential uses. - Allows an additional FSR of 1.5:1 for a residential flat building or FSR 2:1 for a boarding house to be used as student and/ or key worker housing.